Volunteer, and you’re giving more than your time.

 Volunteer at Foodlink

-Every year, more than 10,000 volunteers donate their time and talents to help Foodlink provide support for thousands of low-income residents.
+Every year, more than 15,000 volunteers donate their time and talents to help Foodlink provide support for thousands of low-income residents.
 Volunteers are essential at all levels of food bank operations, from sorting and repackaging food to helping at fundraising events.
-We also utilize more than 100 volunteers to assist with our nutrition education programs.
+We also welcome more than 100 volunteers to assist with our nutrition education programs.
 To learn more about Cooking Matters and volunteer opportunities, click here.

 Board of Directors